Skip to content

 Background

-Daphne supports execution in a distributed fashion.
-Utilizing the Daphne Distributed Runtime does not require any changes to the DaphneDSL script.
+DAPHNE supports execution in a distributed fashion.
+Utilizing the DAPHNE distributed runtime does not require any changes to the DaphneDSL script.
 Similar to the local vectorized engine (here, section 4), the compiler automatically fuses operations and creates pipelines for the distributed runtime, which then uses multiple distributed nodes (workers) that work on their local data, while a main node, the coordinator, is responsible for transferring the data and code to be executed.
-As mentioned above, changes at DaphneDSL code are not needed, however the user is required to start the workers, either manually or using an HPC tool as SLURM (scripts that start the workers locally or remotely, natively or not, can be found here).
+As mentioned above, changes to the DaphneDSL code are not needed, however the user is required to start the workers, either manually or using an HPC tool such as Slurm (see the documentation on deployment for scripts that start the workers locally or remotely, natively or not).

 Scope